 Mathematics as a skill and as a theoretical structure has played a crucial role in modern civilization as well as in the everyday lives of individuals.
 Therefore, all students will be required to take and pass one course which satisfies the common curriculum requirement in mathematics.
 While different courses cover different topics, all courses meeting the requirement stress mathematics as a conceptual discipline, and address its contemporary role.
 These courses will also enable students to understand and appreciate the power and limitations when using mathematical reasoning, its language and notation to solve a variety of problems from other disciplines and from everyday life.
 Students enrolled in common curriculum courses are actively involved in doing mathematics.

 The director of the Math Skills Center will provide assistance for students who have not fulfilled this requirement.

-Mathematics common curriculum courses typically have as a prerequisite satisfactory performance on the Quantitative Skills Inventory Test.
+Certain mathematics common curriculum courses (MATH 114, 121, 122, 124) have as prerequisite satisfactory performance on the Quantitative Skills Inventory Test.
 Students who have an ACT-Math score of 21 or greater or SAT-Math score of 530 or greater will be granted satisfactory performance status without taking the examination.
-Otherwise, we recommend Math 111 (the Quantitative Skills Inventory Test will be administered by appointment with the Mathematics Skills Center if the student feels that s/he does not need Math 111).
+Otherwise, the examination will be administered by appointment with the Mathematics Skills Center.
 All students enrolled in MATH 118 or 119 will be asked to take a calculus readiness exam during the first week of classes.